ThatsJustCheesy/parsem/README.md

   - Right-yield `>>`
     - Keeps only the result of the right parser
   - Proc-apply `<=>`
-    - Effectively keeps the result of both parsers, but must be used in conjunction with `^` (map operator)
+    - Effectively keeps the result of both parsers, but must be used in conjunction with `^` (map operator) or a related convenience method
 - Choice operator `|`
   - Runs the left parser; if it fails without consuming any input, runs the right parser instead
 - Map operator `^`